-Menstruation happens rarely in fiction.
-Perhaps you are rattling off half a dozen stories which feature menstruation, hoping to prove me wrong.
-But when you consider the impact of menstruation on a woman’s life, and how frequently it occurs, menstruation is heavily underrepresented in fiction.
+Menstruation is depicted rarely in fiction.
+Perhaps you are rattling off half a dozen stories which feature menstruation right now, hoping to prove me wrong.
+But when you consider the impact of menstruation on a woman’s life, and how frequently it occurs, menstruation is heavily underrepresented across storytelling.
 We need more of it.
 Girls going through adolescence in particular need to read more of it.
 Menstruation is one of the last taboos.